Who am I?

 My typical client

-As a result, the senior management team is:
+Bringing all this together, the senior management team is:

 - Worried about the financial and reputational damage of an attack.